 - Tap done to preview and enhance your video tap NEXT to add details to your video.

-- Add a title (max 100 characters) to your short video.
+- Add your video details, such as a title (max 100 characters) and the privacy settings.

 |Looking for more tips to get started with Shorts?